vicksam/flower-types/README.md

 ```

-##### Requirements
-For the application to work, you need to have TensorFlow installed.

 ## Dataset

 The dataset for the project contains images of 102 flower species commonly occuring in the UK.
 It comes from [Oxford](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).

 #### Size

 For each out of 102 flower types there are between 40 and 258 images.
+In total there are 8189 images.

 #### Sample images